 HIPAA Overlap Considerations

-HIPAA compliance and 10DLC registration are separate requirements that must both be satisfied.
-10DLC registration addresses carrier-level deliverability; HIPAA compliance addresses the security and privacy of Protected Health Information.
-An organization can be 10DLC-registered but HIPAA non-compliant (or vice versa) — both frameworks must be addressed.
+HIPAA compliance and 10DLC are separate requirements that must both be satisfied.
+10DLC addresses carrier-level deliverability; HIPAA addresses the security and privacy of Protected Health Information, and HIPAA compliance is supported through safeguards such as a signed BAA and encryption in transit (TLS 1.3) and at rest (256-bit AES).
+An organization can be 10DLC-registered but fall short on HIPAA (or vice versa), so both frameworks must be addressed.
 See our complete HIPAA-compliant text messaging guide and TCPA compliance guide.

 Government and Correctional Organizations

-Government agencies — including correctional facilities — typically register as government entities, which qualifies for its own use case classification.
-FRANSiS™ has direct experience with the specific registration requirements for correctional communication programs.
+Government agencies, including correctional facilities, typically register as government entities, which qualifies for its own use case classification.
+FRANSiS™ manages the registration process from start to finish, including specialized use cases like correctional communication programs.
+See FRANSiS™ for government.

 How FRANSiS™ Handles 10DLC Registration for Customers

-10DLC registration is technically straightforward, but details matter: mismatched business names, weak sample messages, and incorrect use case selections are the most common causes of delays and rejections.
+The registration process is technically straightforward, but details matter: mismatched business names, weak sample messages, and incorrect use case selections are the most common causes of delays and rejections.
 FRANSiS™ manages the entire registration process so customers can focus on communications, not compliance paperwork.

 1. Organization intake: FRANSiS™ collects your EIN, legal business name, website, industry vertical, and primary message use cases during onboarding.